geoffreytools/type-lenses/README.md

 ```typescript
 Map<string, {foo: [(f: (arg: string) => Promise<needle>) => void, 'bar'] }>
 ```
-You can define arbitrary free types including procedural ones (see the documentation).
+You can define arbitrary free types including procedural ones (see [doc/$Type](#type) for more information).

 ### Find paths
 Finally, you can find paths with `FindPath` and `FindPaths`.

-The former is guaranteed to return a single path pointing to the `needle` you provide, stopping at the first instance it encounters.
+The former is guaranteed to return a single path pointing to `needle`:

 ```typescript
 import { FindPath } from 'type-lenses';